Graphmax for Text Generation: Experiments

-We use a combination of human and automatic metrics for performance evaluation.
-We adopt an automatic metric, BLEU \cite{papineni2002bleu}, which is an $n$-gram overlap measurement.
+\paragraph{Evaluation Metrics} We employ a hybrid approach for performance evaluation, combining both human and automatic metrics.
+Specifically, we utilize two well-known automatic metrics: BLEU (Bilingual Evaluation Understudy) \shortcite{papineni2002bleu} and perplexity (PPL), for assessing the quality of text generation and machine translation.

+BLEU counts the matches of $n$-grams in the generated text with $n$-grams in the reference text.
+For instance, a 1-gram comparison would consider each individual token, whereas a 2-gram comparison would assess every pair of words.
+We employ BLEU-2, BLEU-3, BLEU-4, BLEU-5 scores to measure the $\{2,3,4,5\}$-gram matching between the generated text and reference text respectively.

 Another important metric is the sentence fluency, which depicts the naturalness of human expressions.
-However, automatic fluency evaluation of the natural language generation systems constitutes a challenge \cite{kann2018sentence}.
-As a supplement, we use human testers to evaluate the fluency of the generated text.
+However, assessing the fluency of a natural language generation system is challenging \cite{kann2018sentence}.
+Therefore, we use human testers to evaluate the fluency of the generated text as a supplement.